DHTMLX/docs-suite/docs/grid/api/export/grid_csv_method.md

 :::

 @returns:
-A promise of data export
+A promise of data export as a CSV string

 @example:
 // default export